What are ear tags?

 Also known as an accessory tragus or a branchial cleft remnant, ear tags are benign growths that consist of skin and sometimes cartilage.
 Ear tags are usually located in front of the ear or on the cheek.

-The external ear forms early in development before a baby is born when six raised soft tissue swellings (hillocks) fuse together.
-Additional appendages comprised of skin, fat, or cartilage may form in front of the ear.
+The external ear forms early in development when six soft tissue swellings (hillocks) fuse together.
+When the soft tissue fuses together incorrectly, additional appendages may form in front of the ear.
 These are called preauricular tags and are comprised of skin, fat or cartilage.

 Diagnosis and evaluation